Review of Alaska Airlines

 Main atrium in Portland International Airport

-Side note: If you travel to Portland, Oregon, please take time to appreciate the beautiful Portland International Airport.
-It is designed with sustainably-sourced, local wood in a lattice ceiling and has live trees and plants that bring the outdoors indoors.
+Side note: If you travel to Portland, Oregon, take time to appreciate the beautiful Portland International Airport.
+It is designed with sustainably sourced, local wood in a lattice ceiling with live trees and plants that bring the outdoors indoors.
 It is really enchanting.

 Safe travels!